-As we celebrate the 15th anniversary of our stewardship services for institutional investors at Hermes, it is a natural moment to take stock.
+As we celebrate the 15th anniversary of our stewardship services for institutional investors at the international business of Federated Hermes, it is a natural moment to take stock.
 Here, we consider the role and practice of stewardship by investors and lay out our vision of how it can fulfil that role more effectively over the next decade.